-- Both RateStar and Rate Card pricing are available for this program including: - Borrower-Paid MI (BPMI) and Lender-Paid MI (LPMI). - All coverage levels offered by AMGC.
+- Both RateStar and Rate Card pricing are available for this program including: - Borrower-Paid MI (BPMI) and Lender-Paid MI (LPMI). - All coverage levels offered by AMGC. - All plans offered by AMGC, for example monthly, annual, singles. - Available in all 50 states and the District of Columbia. - When submitting a loan for MI or requesting a rate you must enter the program name: Standard Medical/Dental Program. - No exceptions to the following requirements are allowed.

-2 See "Additional Reserves" below.
+&lt;sup>2 See "Additional Reserves" below.

-3 Construction-to-permanent and renovation loans are ineligible for LTVs > 97%.
+$^3$ Construction-to-permanent and renovation loans are ineligible for LTVs > 97%.

-4 Co-op eligibility limited to the states of CA, CT, DC, IL, MA, MD, NH, NJ, NY, VA and WA.
+&lt;sup>4 Co-op eligibility limited to the states of California, Connecticut, Illinois, Massachusetts, Maryland, New Hampshire, New Jersey, New York, Virginia and Washington and the District of Columbia.